Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

 - A c7i.xlarge instance: This instance was dedicated to the Lightstreamer Kafka Connector.
 - *N* c7i.2xlarge instances: These instances simulated clients.
 For the pure Kafka case, we used the project's built-in consumers.
 For the Lightstreamer Connector case, we used a modified version of the [Lightstreamer Load Test Toolkit](https://github.com/Lightstreamer/load-test-toolkit/tree/lightstreamer-kafka-connector-benchmark).

 The Lightstreamer server version used was 7.4.2 and Lightstreamer Kafka Connector version 0.1.0.
+The JVM used in all tests was `OpenJDK Runtime Environment Corretto-21.0.2.13.1 (build 21.0.2+13-LTS)`.

 The `resources/ConnectorConfigurations` folder contains the configurations (the `adapters.xml` file) used for the Lightstreamer Kafka Connector in various scenarios.
 In all configurations the parameter

 ```sh